godaddy/asherah/docs/Internals.md

 ```
 Data is ready to write to data persistence
 If latest IK is not cached or latest IK in cache is expired
-    Load latest IK EKR from metadata persistence
+    Load latest IK EKR from metastore
     If IK is found
         If IK is not expired or (IK is expired and policy allows queued rotation)
             If SK is not cached
-                Load specific SK EKR from metadata persistence
+                Load specific SK EKR from metastore
-                If SK EKR DOES NOT exist in metadata persistence
+                If SK EKR DOES NOT exist in metastore
                     Fall through to new IK creation
                 If allowed by policy, add SK to protected memory cache
             If SK is expired